-The Corporate Risk Division is responsible for the Corporate Risk Management Program which ensures that the significant risks identified by the organization, and confirmed and prioritized by City Council, are being addressed in a positive, systematic and productive way.
+The Corporate Risk Office is responsible for the Corporate Risk Management Program which ensures that the significant risks identified by the organization, and confirmed and prioritized by City Council, are being addressed in a positive, systematic and productive way.
 This includes helping departments assess the effectiveness of their current risk mitigation strategies and the need for additional or alternate actions.

 The City provides a wide range of programs and services that citizens rely on every day, and this diversity of activity creates an equally diverse and complex range of risks and opportunities.
 The Corporate Risk Infographic shows just some of the many areas where the City's risks exist.

 Risk Based Management Program

 Risk is necessary for growth and improvement, and providing services to citizens does involve risks; therefore, it is important to ensure risk is managed.
 The City is implementing a Risk-Based Management Program (RBM) that will assist the Administration to enhance intelligent risk performance in all areas of the operations, ensuring continuous improvement in the way the City is managed, as well as continued growth in public confidence in the City’s performance.